jdc-cunningham/pi-zero-2-robot-navigation-head/DEVLOG.md

 I have not addressed the problem of the robot not driving straight too, it needs a control loop against the IMU

+9:34 PM

+Okay yeah so a full floor scan takes 36 seconds

+If the floor is clear the robot moves 8" forward and scans 20" wide so a coverage of 160" squared

+Let's say it's scanning 34" x 50" so it would take about 11 scans or 6.6 minutes to cover like 3 square feet

+Anyway I gotta make sure the robot moves straight so I'll switch over to the IMU control loop that's a small chunk of code I could get done

 ### 02/06/2025